It had its time of glory in the past. In ancient Greece, philosophy

 the essential object.”

-Another guy got up and said, “No, it’s not in the
+Another guy got up and said, “No, it’s not in the bricks

-the mind that you get when you think of bricks.”
+that you get when you think of bricks.”

-Another guy got up, and another, and I tell you I
+Another guy got up, and another, and I tell you I have

-at a brick before.
+brick before.
 And, just like it should in all stories

 about philosophers, it ended up in complete chaos.
 In all